 The easiest way to coordinate code distribution is by exporting the challenges into a spreadsheet.
-You can then upload file to Google Docs where you can share it and coordinate with people.
+Upload the file to your favorite collaboration space so that you can share it and coordinate with your team.

 Simply check the Name box at the top of the list of challenges to select all challenge questions.
 Next, click the three dot icon, then click Export.

-The document's second sheet will list out each challenge's Name, Description, Points value, Code, and Enabled status.
+The document's second sheet lists each challenge's Name, Description, Points value, Code, and Enabled status.

 The Game in practice

 As attendees learn codes, they enter them into the Game feature to receive points.
-They can view the Leaderboard (if you enabled it) to see how they're ranking with other attendees.
+The leaderboard, if active, let's people see how they rank with other attendees.

 After some attendees have played the Game, check out the Challenges and Leaderboard panels on the Metrics tab.
 The Feature Comparison chart shows the number of clicks and completed challenges for mobile and Web App users.

 Now you know how to create a Game in the Webex Events Platform!
 If you want to become a true Game authority, our guide to Game best practices will level up your knowledge! 🏆

 Questions?
 Chat Us or Email email@example.com